 An inquiry is a request to look at your credit card file.
 They are also called “credit pulls” or “credit checks.”
 There are two kinds of inquiries—hard inquiries and soft inquiries.

 A hard inquiry is generally requested by a third party, such as a lender or credit card issuer.
 It involves pulling your credit report from one of the three main credit bureaus.
 For example, if you apply for a home loan or credit card, you can expect to have a hard inquiry appear on your report for 2 years.
-Depending on how good your credit is, a hard inquiry could lower your FICO® score by 5 points or less.
+Depending on how good your credit is, a hard inquiry could lower your FICO® score.

 A soft inquiry, on the other hand, is only visible to you and won’t affect your credit score.
 Soft inquiries, for example, can happen when you want to see your own credit report, or if an issuer wants to see if you meet their qualifications for a pre-approved credit card offer.